johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-04.md

 extended to also be used to communicate the initial SIG(0) public key from the child to the parent.

-### Automatic Bootstrap of the SIG(0) Public Key

-Automated bootstrapping is also possible, subject to the policy of the parent.
-The basic idea is that the publish the public SIG(0) key as a KEY record at the child apex.
-Then the bootstrapping process is initiated by the child issuing a self-signed DNS UPDATE to the parent containing:
+Regardless of whether manual bootstrap or automatic bootstrap is to be used (subject to the UPDATE Receiver policy), the bootstrap must be initiated.
+This is done by the child issuing a self-signed DNS UPDATE to the parent containing:

     DEL child.parent. {ttl} ANY KEY
     ADD child.parent. {ttl} IN  KEY ...

-The first record is an instruction to delete any previous keys for this child.
-The second is an instruction to add the new key
+The first record is an instruction to delete any previous keys for this child (CLASS=ANY in a DNS UPDATE is a request to delete an entire RRset).
+The second is an instruction to add the new key.

-When receiving such a message (where the self-signature validates) the parent UPDATE Reciever SHOULD mark that key as "known" (but not yet trusted) and put that key into a queue for later look up and validation of the corresponding KEY record.
+When receiving such a message (where the self-signature validates) the parent UPDATE Reciever SHOULD mark that key as "known" (but not yet trusted) and then either put that key into a queue for later look up and validation of the corresponding KEY record (if supporting automatic bootstrap) or put that key into a queue for subsequent manual validation and verification.

+### Signalling That Manual Bootstrap is Required or Requested

+{{?I-D.berra-dnsop-keystate}} describes a mechanism by which the child may communicate "Key State" to the UPDATE Receiver.
+If the child supports this mechanism then a KeyState OPT MUST be included in the initial key upload (the self-signed UPDATE containing the public key).
+The child MAY include a KeyState OPT containing the KEY-STATE for "Manual bootstrap requested" (value=10).
+The UPDATE Receiver SHOULD honour this request and not perform automatic bootstrap for this child and this key.

+Likewise, in the response to the initial key upload, if the UPDATE contained a KeyState OPT, then the UPDATE Receiver has the ability to signal the requirement that the child SIG(0) key is manually bootstrapped (verified) by including a KeyState OPT containing the KEY-STATE for "Manual bootstrap required" (value=8).
+If a KeyState OPT from the UPDATE Receiver is included in the response then the child MUST validate this message using the SIG(0) public key of the UPDATE Receiver.
+If the response is unsigned it MUST be ignored.
+If the response valdiates then the child SHOULD signal this information to an operator, to resolve manually.

+### Automatic Bootstrap of the SIG(0) Public Key

+Automated bootstrapping is also possible, subject to the policy of the UPDATE Receiver.
+The basic idea is to publish the public SIG(0) key as a KEY record at the child apex prior to the initial key upload.
+Then the UPDATE Receiver (or an agent) may look that KEY up for subsequent validation.

 ### Automatic Bootstrap When Child Zone is DNSSEC-signed